orthecreedence/cl-async/README.md

 programming in lisp natural, and to also provide a number of [drivers](http://orthecreedence.github.com/cl-async/drivers) on top of cl-async.

+If downloading cl-async via git, please also download [cl-async-future](https://github.com/orthecreedence/cl-async-future) into your local-projects/ folder or ASDF path.

 *This library's current status is BETA.* You will generally have a better experience by using the git version of this library and the git version of [the libevent2 bindings](https://github.com/orthecreedence/cl-libevent2).